SafeSourcing Blog

 This is the precise reason why some companies are profitable and others are not.
 Just because the commodities that are the basis for products we buy are up, is no reason to not try and compress pricing through the use of e-negotiation tools or other more traditional methods.
 With that said e-negotiation tools will make the process much easier and insure compression in a much shorter period of time.

-Whether or not a retailer is willing to share savings with consumers when using these programs is a whole other discussion and could be a reflection on some of their other program offerings they have not been successful.
+Whether or not a retailer is willing to share savings with consumers when using these programs is a whole other discussion and could be a reflection on some of their other? program offerings they have not been successful.

 There is a lot that goes in to the products companies buy and maybe even more in the prices they pay.
 Two things are certain.
 There will always be suppliers that want to bid on your business.
 There will always be suppliers that are willing to invest to get your business.
 This dynamic is what will allow you to compress prices in an up market.